How to Create Passive Income from Real Estate

 The entire process typically takes between one and two years from purchasing the property to completing the sale of the property.
 Investment minimums are still a comparatively low $25,000.

-Multi-family rentals work similarly to multi-family developments, but instead of selling the property upon completion of construction, the syndication holds the asset.
+Multi-family build-to-rent (BTR) works similarly to multi-family developments, but instead of selling the property upon completion of construction, the syndication holds the asset as a rental property.

 This passive investment opportunity is ideal for longer-term investors who want to create ongoing cash flow in the form of rents collected from the property’s tenants.
 In addition to the rental cash flow, multi-family rental investors also benefit from appreciation as the property grows in value over time.

-Multi-family rentals are best for investors who can afford to tie up their funds for around five years in exchange for monthly passive income.
+Multi-family rentals are best for investors who are willing to tie up their funds for around five years in exchange for monthly passive income.

-Whether you decide to invest in single-family, multi-family, or luxury properties, you can start earning passive income from real estate syndication in a simple five-step process:
+Whether you decide to invest in single-family flips, multi-family developments, or multi-family build-to-rent, you can start earning passive income from real estate syndication in a simple five-step process:

 • Complete the accredited investor application through Verify Investor, a third-party service that can confirm your status as an accredited investor in one to two business days.